 - Avoid a slavish devotion to leading questions.
 If you occasionally break up your leading questions sequence with short, open-ended questions that do not call for extended explanations, you will not look like you are simply exercising a technique that you learned at a seminar on cross-examination.

 - Usually, it is not helpful to the tribunal if you simply organise your cross to follow the structure of the witness statement and simply show the statement’s unreliability.
-That is good to do for a couple of sections of the statement, particularly sections that are of some importance to the case, but merely challenging the statement sentence by sentence is something to save for your next life, when you cross-examine witnesses in the English High Court.
+That is a good thing to do for a couple of sections of the statement, particularly sections that are of some importance to the case, but merely challenging the statement sentence by sentence is something to save for your next life, when you cross-examine witnesses in the English High Court.

 On the positive side, can I recommend a possible approach to preparing a cross-examination, among many others that other arbitration counsel can undoubtedly point to as being just as effective, if not more?
 I am willing to put forward the following for consideration.
 In doing so, I shall note that my co-author, not American by birth or training, but with substantial exposure to American lawyers cross-examining witnesses in international arbitration, and having spent years of professional life in the United States, has not dissented.